 Register a New Account

 To create a new account with us, you can click on the Create a new account link and follow the on-screen process.
-There are to types of account that you can create with us.
+There are two types of account that you can create with us.
 Personal account type is suitable for those who are going to manage your own certificates, and Company account type is for those who are managing certificates owned by their company.

 To indicate that you want to register for a personal account, you can tick on the This is a personal account.